-Instructions for Full Application Preparation & Submission1
+Instructions for Full Application Preparation & Submission2

-Full applications must be submitted no later than 15 workdays after the bidders' conference.
-A clear deadline for submission of the full application will be communicated during the bidders' conference.
-The full application should be submitted via Palladium's Grant Management System (GMS), Enquire, at the URL
+Full applications must be submitted no later than 30 workdays from the invitation date to participate in cocreation sessions.
+The invitation will specify a clear deadline for submission of the full application.
+Full application should be submitted via Palladium's Grant Management System (GMS), Enquire, at the URL Link Client Portal (enquire.cloud) and via email (as backup) to ghanamfa.procurement@thepalladiumgroup.com.